daviddsp/computer-vision/README.md

-## Vision Example — YOLOv11 Car Detection / Detección de Autos
+## YOLOv11 Car Detection / Detección de Autos

 This repository demonstrates object detection on video using YOLOv11.
 It includes a ready-to-run Jupyter notebook and sample videos.